A person holding a sad face sign over their crotch area.

 • Genetics: It can run in families, suggesting that there may be a genetic component to the condition.

-• Autoimmune diseases: Some autoimmune diseases, such as lupus and scleroderma, can also increase the risk of developing it.
+• Autoimmune diseases: Some autoimmune diseases, such as lupus and scleroderma, can also increase the risk of developing them.

 Symptoms of Peyronie’s Disease

 The most common symptom is a curve or bend in the penis during an erection.
-This curve can be mild or severe, and it may make sexual intercourse tough or impossible.
-Other symptoms of include:
+This curve can be mild or severe, and it may make sexual intercourse challenging or impossible.
+Other symptoms include:

 • Hard lumps or plaques under the skin of the penis